 Professor Miles Groth PhD Editor, New Male Studies: An International Journal

 The Glass Ceiling Delusion is an important and brave book, the best book on social economics and society in general published for decades.
 It’s irresistibly compelling, cogently argued and superbly put together.
 It should be in all school and college libraries.
 It should be compulsory reading for social science, economics and politics students.
 It should be force-fed to male and female politicians.
 This is definitely a five-star book.
 Brilliant.
 Brilliant.
 Brilliant.
 Brilliant.
 Brilliant.

 Dr Vernon Coleman bestselling English author

-Mike operates two blogs.
-The first is concerned with militant feminism while the second is focused on Mike’s campaign for merit being the sole basis for recruitment and promotion in the workplace, in opposition to the campaigns which seek ‘improved’ gender diversity in senior executive positions including in the boardroom – regardless of individual women’s merit compared with their male peers.
+Mike runs five blogs.
+The first is concerned with gender feminism while the second is focused on Mike’s campaign for merit being the sole basis for recruitment and promotion in the workplace, in opposition to the campaigns which seek ‘improved’ gender diversity in senior executive positions including in the boardroom – regardless of individual women’s merit compared with their male peers.
 Those campaigns are attacks on the principle of meritocracy in business, they’re inspired and sustained by militant feminist ideology, yet they’re supported and partly financed by the current Conservative-led coalition.

 Campaign for Merit in Business: http://c4mb.wordpress.com

 Mike would be happy to support anyone with an ambition to write a book about feminism and its consequences.
-He lives in Bath.
-Feel free to contact him at any time.
-His postal address is PO Box 2220, Bath, England, his email address firstname.lastname@example.org.
+His email address is email@example.com and his phone number 07967 026163.